frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/other-hardware-hacking.md

  * just try different firmwares until it works
  * check against [AM32's database of known ESCs](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/List-of-Supported-Hardware)

-If you already have Hydra firmware installed on a ESC but need to know what pin it uses for main signal input, then use the CLI and run the command `version`, and it will tell you.

 # Which Microcontroller?

 ![](imgs/whichmcu.png)

 You just need to look at the chip very closely.
-It will say `F051K6` or `G071GB` on there.
+It will say `F051K6` or `G071GB` or `F421` on there.

 # Determining the LED